api.botpress.cloud

 2. Bot Access Key

-A Bot Access Key (BAK) is provided to the bot once it is deployed.
+A Bot Access Key (BAK) is provided to the bot once it’s deployed.
 This token limit the API access to only the actions that the bot can perform.
-Only the runtime API, tables API, and files API are available with this token.
+Only the runtime API, tables API, and files API are available with this token.3.
+Integration Access Key

 Authentication Methods